-My role: Concepted, designed and built the game.
-Models from Ted Sachi
+My role: Created the concept, designed and built the game.
+Models from Ted Sterchi.

-The idea came when on a walk with my dog.
+The idea came when I was out on a walk with my dog.
 I was thinking, what superpower would I want to do that I currently couldn't?
 First thought was "I would like to move cheerios with my mind...Matilda" but that concept wasn't layered enough.
 So then what if I could zap things?
-Staying with the cereal theme I stumbled upon zapping out the marshmallows from Lucky Charms.
+Staying with the cereal theme I stumbled upon the idea of zapping the marshmallows from a bowl of Lucky Charms.

 Concept is: Use your head movement and gaze to look at the marshmallows and zap them out, leaving only the cereal left.

 The whole point of doing this game was to learn some design and dev principles for creating in VR.
 Things that I wanted to learn from this were:

 1. Difficulty of using your head as a gaze input... and was gaze as a trigger even ideal

 2. How far is too far away when using vision to select things

 I targeted development for the Google Cardboard because it was a lowest common denominator of sorts.
 Cheap and easy to use.
 The main selection input was also gaze.
 I started development pretty crudely, using spheres + limited shapes and testing how easy it was to select them based on size.
 Technically it was easier to start with dev and getting things to work than it was focusing on completely designing.